 Effective January 1, 2006, we adopted the fair value method of accounting for share-based compensation arrangements in accordance with SFAS 123R, using the modified prospective method of transition.
-Share-based compensation arrangements covered by SFAS 123R currently include stock options granted under our Amended and Restated Stock Option and Incentive Plan (the "Option Plan") and purchases of common stock by our employees at a discount to the market price during each offering period under our Employee Stock Purchase Plan (the "ESPP").
+Share-based compensation arrangements covered by SFAS 123R currently include stock options granted under our Option Plans and purchases of common stock by our employees at a discount to the market price during each offering period under our ESPP.
 Prior to January 1, 2006, we accounted for share-based employee compensation plans using the intrinsic value method of accounting in accordance with APB 25.
 Under the provisions of APB 25, no compensation expense was recognized with respect to purchases of our common stock under the ESPP or when stock options were granted with exercise prices equal to or greater than market value on the date of grant and no compensation expense was recognized for purchases of shares of our common stock by employees under our ESPP.
 Under the modified prospective method of transition, we are not required to restate our prior period financial statements to reflect expensing of share-based compensation under SFAS 123R.
-Therefore, the results as of the three months ended March 31, 2006 are not directly comparable to the same periods in the prior year.
+Therefore, the results as of the three months ended September 30, 2006 are not directly comparable to the same periods in the prior year.

-As required by the provisions of SFAS 123R, we recorded \$7.2 million or \$0.08 per share, of share-based compensation expense for the three months ended March 31, 2006, of which \$2.2 million represents severance related costs associated with the acceleration of share-based grants.
+As required by the provisions of SFAS 123R, we recorded \$2.9 million or \$0.03 per share, and \$13.3 million or \$0.15 per share of share-based compensation expense for the three and nine month periods ended September 30, 2006, respectively, of which \$0.6 million and \$11.8 million, respectively, represents severance related costs associated with the acceleration of share-based grants.
 This total amount is allocated among cost of revenue, research and development expenses for proprietary drug discovery, and selling, general and administrative expenses based on the function of the applicable employee.
 This charge had no impact on our reported cash flows.
 We used the Black-Scholes option pricing model to determine the estimated fair value of our share-based compensation arrangements.

-As of March 31, 2006 there was \$51.5 million of total unrecognized compensation expense related to unvested share-based compensation arrangements granted under the Plan.
-These costs will be recognized over a weighted average period of 2.2 years.
-Within this amount \$20.2 million will be recognized during the remainder of fiscal year 2006, and \$8.5 million is related to a severance arrangement with a key executive and will be recognized in the three month period ending June 30, 2006.
+As of September 30, 2006, there was \$37.7 million of total unrecognized compensation expense related to unvested share-based compensation arrangements granted under the Option Plans.
+These costs will be recognized over a weighted average period of 2.7 years.
+Within this amount \$4.7 million will be recognized during the remainder of 2006.